-My Endless Client Generator: An RSS plugin with all the best UX projects
+Jobs for Creative People: My Endless Client Generator RSS plugin with all the best Job Boards

 So far in this series we’ve talked about changing your lead-gen strategy, shifting your mindset, and using AngelList to get startup clients.